-Last Updated on July 31, 2019
+Last Updated on March 16, 2025

-Gout is a type of crystal-induced arthropathy caused by deposition of uric acid crystals.
+Gout is a type of crystal-induced arthropathy caused by the deposition of uric acid crystals.
 It is most often associated with high levels of uric acid called hyperuricemia.
 Another example of crystal-induced arthropathy is pseudogout.

 Gout occurs when uric acid crystallizes and deposits in joints leading to painful arthritis.